 useQuery hook.
 Afterward, when you jump between pages, you get cache data from the first one with new data loading in the background.
 The UI won’t reload when the data is the same as before.

 So what’s that optimistic update?
 Is it positive :)?
 Let’s say you have a simple star rating system in an article.

 With optimistic updates implemented, when you give the article a star, the UI accepts the command immediately without waiting for a server response.
 The code ensures the system will run an optimistic update before performing a mutation.
 Here is an example from React Query’s documentation.

 💡 Grab our open-source React toolkit packed with goodies you need

 Data handling done smarter

-React Query really helps us nail the problems with asynchronous data handling.
-Life used to be harder.
+React Query hooks really help us nail the problems with asynchronous data handling.
+With the React query hook, life used to be harder, in particular server state management.
 Developers needed a bunch of other libraries, and they’d end up putting the server data into a global store.
 Not a great idea.
 Why?
 As I mentioned earlier, keeping asynchronous server data in a global store adds unnecessary complexity to our code.

 There’s more.
 The Query also helps to reduce the amount of boilerplate code (such as keeping every fetch in useEffect hook).
 It has positive influence on aspects such as error handling, data object or API endpoint optimization etc. Use React Query well and it will help revamp the user experience BUT it can also break it.
 So be careful and try to get to know this library first.